briankoser/sfc-listeners-guide/episodes/0265-aquaman-speaks-dothraki-and-other-news.md

 ---
 # Opening

-Michael sent Ben his "Things to Watch" list and asked Ben to watch and review the first four episodes of <i class="work-title">Warehouse 13</i>.
+Michael sent Ben his "Things to Watch" list and asked Ben to watch and review the first four episodes of {% workTitle "Warehouse 13" %}.

 # News

-<i class="work-title">The Batman</i> starring Ben Affleck is coming in 2019.
+{% workTitle "The Batman" %} starring Ben Affleck is coming in 2019.

 # Feedback

-John Wilkerson admits to stuffing the ballot box for <i class="work-title">Unbreakable</i> in the last poll.
+John Wilkerson admits to stuffing the ballot box for {% workTitle "Unbreakable" %} in the last poll.

 {% timeLink podcast_file_url, '33:20' %} Matt bans John Wilkerson (and almost bans Ben)